lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/extensions/LSP8CompatibleERC721.md

 error LSP8InvalidTransferBatch();
 ```

-Reverts when the parameters used for `transferBatch` have different lengths.Reverts when the parameters used for `transferBatch` have different lengths.
+Reverts when the parameters used for `transferBatch` have different lengths.

 <br/>